 Restoration in General.
-If this Lease is not terminated under Section 15(a), then Landlord will promptly restore the Premises, including all Work [IF EITHER SINGLE-TENANT AND BUILDING >300K SF OR BTS:, unless Tenant elects to restore the Premises by providing notice to Landlord within sixty (60) days of Tenant’s receipt of the Initial Reconstruction Notice].
+If this Lease is not terminated under Section 15(a), then Landlord will promptly restore the Premises, including all Work , unless Tenant elects to restore the Premises by providing notice to Landlord within sixty (60) days of Tenant’s receipt of the Initial Reconstruction Notice.
 The party carrying the property insurance for the Premises (the “Insuring Party”) will assign to the party restoring the Premises (the “Constructing Party”) any Proceeds relating to restoration of the Premises on account of the casualty, and allow the Constructing Party to participate in negotiations with the Insuring Party’s insurer regarding the coverage for the reconstruction of the Premises in accordance with the Restoration Plans.
 Tenant may notify Landlord within thirty (30) days after receipt of the Initial Reconstruction Notice of Tenant’s desire to modify the Work (“Alternate Improvements”).
 Tenant and Landlord will have thirty (30) days to agree upon the restoration plans and any resulting changes to the surrender obligations (the “Restoration Plans”) and the target completion date that would apply if the Premises were restored to the Existing Design and any extended period of time due to the Alternate Improvements (the “Restoration Schedule”).
 If the parties cannot agree upon the Restoration Plans and/or the Restoration Schedule, then within ten (10) Business Days after a request from either party following expiration of the time period to agree upon the Restoration Plans and Restoration Schedule, the matter will be submitted to arbitration pursuant to the Expedited Arbitration Process (defined in Additional Terms and Conditions, Addendum 3).
 Each of Landlord and Tenant will submit to the arbitrator its proposed Restoration Plans and/or Restoration Schedule.
 The arbitrator, in good faith, will select, (x) in the case of disagreement over the Restoration Plans (1) with respect to the Work, which set of Restoration Plans is most similar to the Existing Design; and (2) with respect to the Alternate Improvements, whether Landlord is reasonable in disapproving any elements of the Alternate Improvements; or (y) in the case of disagreement over the Restoration Schedule, which Restoration Schedule is commercially reasonable for construction in accordance with the Restoration Plans.
 All construction and/or repairs made by the Constructing Party will be made in accordance with Legal Requirements and in a good and workmanlike manner, with architecture, facilities and amenities of no less quality than existing prior to the casualty.
 To the extent there are any remaining Proceeds after the restoration of the Premises (including any Alternate Improvements) relating to the Tenant Percentage (defined in Section 19 of Additional Terms and Conditions, Addendum 3), such Proceeds will belong to Tenant to the extent allowed by mortgage lienholder.